 - Eindhoven University of Technology, Eindhoven AI Systems Institute (EAISI)

-- Technical University of Munich, Munich School of Robotics and Machine Learning (MSRM)
+- Munich Institute of Robotics and Machine Intelligence (MIRMI)

 Key Enabling Technologies at the centre of Europe’s future prosperity